opencredit/badgeos/readme.txt

 * Easily review submissions and nominations from members.
 * Approve or deny submissions with one click.
 * Shortcodes with multiple options for review of submissions on any page or post on your site.
-* Powerful shortcodes to add an achievement submission or nominiation form to any post or page.
+* Powerful shortcodes to add an achievement submission or nomination form to any post or page.
 * Add comments to engage the member and elaborate on your decisions.
 * Optional notification emails inform you when people on your site have made submissions or nominated peers.
+* Submission Notification Settings: Specify an unlimited number of email addresses for submission admin notifications.
+* Notifications for: new submissions, new comments, and submission status changes

 = Extensibility and BadgeOS Add-ons =